UNREASONABLE SEARCH AND SEIZURE ATTORNEYS | ROMANUCCI & BLANDIN

 The results we have achieved in unreasonable search and seizure cases are a testament to our team’s fierce dedication to clients.

 Our work speaks for itself.
-As an example, Romanucci & Blandin filed a class action civil lawsuit in 2015 that was certified by the federal courts in 2021 against the City of Chicago which could have a class size of over 2 million people.
-This comes from the Chicago Police Department’s stop and frisk policy that was instituted in 2010.
+For example, Romanucci & Blandin filed a class action civil lawsuit in 2015 that was certified by the federal courts in 2021 against the City of Chicago which could have a class size of over two million people.
+This comes from the Chicago Police Department’s stop-and-frisk policy that was instituted in 2010.

 Free consultation on your case by Chicago-based unreasonable search and seizure lawyers